pheenomenon/romannumeral/README.md

 `mvn package`

+##JAVA application
 3- Execute the following command to run the application `java -jar target/adobe-roman-0.0.1-SNAPSHOT.jar`

 OR

+##DOCKER
-3.1- Execute following command to create an image from the jar file. (pre-requisite download and install Dcoker) `docker build -t adoberoman .`
+3.1- Execute following command to create an image from the jar file. (pre-requisite download and install Dcoker)

+`docker build -t adoberoman .`

-3.2 Execute following command to run the docker image `docker run --name roman-numeral -p8080:8080 -d adoberoman`
+3.2- Execute following command to run the docker image

+`docker run --name roman-numeral -p8080:8080 -d adoberoman`

 The application should be now up and running.